-For St. Patrick’s Day I wanted to revamp shepherd’s pie using Mexican seasonings and braised beef.
+For St. Patrick’s Day I wanted to revamp Shepherd’s Pie using Mexican seasonings and braised beef.
 I’m a little Irish but never knew much about Irish food except for Shepherd’s, which my mom (non-Irish) made growing up.
-So now that I know how to cook, my cultural fusion version as an adult utilizes Mexican flavors I have come to enjoy.
-Chipotle sauce and Mexican crema work in tandem to makes this recipe spicy, smoky, spicy and thickened with velvety cream.
+So now that I know how to cook, my cultural fusion version as an adult utilizes Mexican flavors I have come to enjoy from living in the Astoria neighborhood of New York City.
+Chipotle sauce and Mexican crema work in tandem to transform this traditional Irish recipe into something that’s spicy, smoky, and oh-so creamy.

 St. Patrick’s Day, circa 2011 in New York City.